theodamia/ordereze/README.md

 `npm start`

 ## Application Info:
-The application is writen with:
+The application is written with:
 - React
 - Redux
 - Webpack
 - SASS
 - React-Bootstrap

+### Other libraries that were used:
+- React-router-date
+- Redux-thunk
+- eslint